Billionaire (song): Background and development

 During the summer of 2009, the Smeezingtons, consisting of Bruno Mars, Philip Lawrence and Ari Levine, were booked for a week of writing sessions for Lupe Fiasco, B.o.B and Travie McCoy.
 The first song the team worked on and recorded with McCoy was "One at a Time", released as a charity single for MTV's Staying Alive Foundation.
 Mars and Lawrence usually hummed melodies, while Aaron Bay-Schuck, former Atlantic Records A&R rep, encouraged them to develop the best of those, such as "Nothin' on You" and "Billionaire".
 In the beginning, they had only "scratch chorus demos of "Nothin' On You" and "Billionaire", with a guitar on the backing track and Mars singing on top of it.
-It was the first song McCoy began to work on after abandoning the original material for the album.
+It was the first song McCoy began to work on after abandoning the original material for his album.

 Mars came up with the lyrical concept for "Billionaire" during a trip to London, to work on a record.
 He and Ari Levine were each given £240 ($350) by Mars's record label to live on for eleven days.
 Mars found the amount of money to be insufficient, and explained, "We were like, 'Is this the biggest mistake we've ever made?
 We thought we were broke in California; what are we going to do here?'
 So we've got no money, and I'm walking the streets and came up with, 'I wanna be a billionaire, so frickin' bad'".
-Mars also claimed that his own finances inspired him to write the track, "I wouldn’t have to worry about, you know, I can’t afford to get breakfast, so I’ll wait until lunchtime to eat".
+Mars also claimed that his own finances inspired him to write the track, "I wouldn't have to worry about, you know, I can't afford to get breakfast, so I'll wait until lunchtime to eat".